thevpc/vpc-common/README.md

 # vpc-common
-Common repository for a bunch of small utility librairies
+Common repository for a bunch of small utility libraries